Cape Vincent (village), New York: Transportation

 Beginning in April 1852, the Cape Vincent branch of the Rome, Watertown & Ogdensburg Railroad (RW&O) conveyed both passengers and freight between the waterfront and Watertown (and on to Rome) via Chaumont and Brownville.
 The Watertown-Cape Vincent branch was a vital link from the southern part of the state to the ferry terminal to Canada.
 However, its importance was reduced with the company's acquisition of the Utica & Black River Railroad (with its depot in Clayton) in 1886.
 By 1891 the railroad became a subsidiary of the New York Central Railroad.
 In 1895, a storm blew down the Cape Vincent station building, killing two inside.

 From the early part of the 20th century onward, traffic decreased until the New York Central ended its passenger service to the village in March 1936, after which, Clayton, to the east, became the main launch point for rail to ferry connections.
 Freight operations closed in the early 1950s.
-The second and final station building, having served its original purpose for over 40 years, stood on the waterfront; till late fall of 2024 or early 2025 before being demolished it's last function was the office for Anchor Marina.
+The second and final station building, having served its original purpose for over 40 years, stood on the waterfront; till late fall of 2024 or early 2025 before being demolished its last function was the office for Anchor Marina.